 The backbone of the Challenger sales methodology is teaching prospects as opposed to building a relationship with them.

 Your sales reps must be equipped to take control of the sale and nudge customers into making purchase decisions.
 If done right, the selling style mirrors a ride on a rollercoaster.
 It taps into a prospect’s fears by showing them what will happen if they don’t act and eventually raises their hopes by positioning your product as the solution to these alarming scenarios.
 This emotional rollercoaster ends on a high — with the prospect eager to purchase your product.

 The methodology can be adopted using a five-step process.

-The first step of the Challenger sales process is to build credibility with prospects.
+The first step of the Challenger sales process is to build credibility with prospects using intelligent communication skills.
 It’s crucial that your sales reps show their prospects that they understand the challenges they’re facing.
 To do this, your reps need to thoroughly research and investigate the prospect’s pain points, challenges and needs.